Hire an Expert to Sell your Business in California

 Make a Deal

-You’ll conduct an initial meeting with your buyer and give them a tour of your business.
-Once again, you’re going to need to gauge how interested the buyer really is, particularly if you have other offers.
-If you reject a second buyer because you think this one will pay a higher price, you could lose out when the first buyer bails at the last minute.
+This provides an opportunity gauge the Buyer’s interest, particularly if you have other offers.
+If you reject a second Buyer because you think this one will pay a higher price, you could lose out when the first Buyer bails at the last minute.

-If you’re confident, you’ll motivate the buyer to act by giving a firm purchase offer.
-You’ll then negotiate a price and, if successful, you’ll write up an LOI or Asset Purchase Agreement to seal the deal.
+If you’re confident, you’ll motivate the Buyer to act by offering a firm purchase.
+You’ll then negotiate a price and, if successful, write up an LOI or Asset Purchase Agreement to seal the deal.

 STEP 4